The Making Of A Gigolo (11) - Renee Zimmerman

 Mirriam took her at her word, and casually unbuttoned the dress she was wearing, to expose the fact that she wasn’t wearing a bra.
 Slipping the dress off one shoulder, she reached for the little boy and cradled him in her arms.
 He knew what to do.
 That was obvious.
 His little hands went to knead and almost stroke the full, surprisingly young-looking breast in front of him, and his mouth opened to latch onto a long, stiff, brown nipple.

 Everything had stopped for a few seconds, as if everyone in the room was honoring some special moment.
-The little boy's delighted gurgling coos as he sucked and swallowed seemed to fill the room.
+The little boy’s delighted gurgling coos as he sucked and swallowed seemed to fill the room.
 Renee was astonished at how noisy breastfeeding was.
 This was the first time in her life she had ever seen this activity.
-Her mind told her this had been going on for millions of years, but it was so immediate, and so personal, that it affected her profoundly.
+Her mind told her this had been going on for hundreds of thousands of years, but it was so immediate, and so personal, that it affected her profoundly.
 It was something that was both incredibly intimate and incredibly routine.
 While the baby sucked happily, Mirriam picked up her fork and continued to eat.
-That seemed to be the signal that everything should go on as before, and the conversation burst into the air again, almost as if someone had pushed "pause" on life, and then pushed "play".
+That seemed to be the signal that everything should go on as before, and the conversation burst into the air again, almost as if someone had pushed “pause” on life, and then pushed “play”.

 Renee watched, out of the corner of her eye, occasionally.
 Seeing this made her have strange feelings in her belly.
 At one point, Mirriam pulled the baby off the breast, and handed him to Bobby, who was sitting next to her.
 Bobby lifted him in front of his face and kissed the little boy’s nose, talking to him, while Mirriam covered the empty breast and exposed the other one.
 Then the little boy attacked that one, his hands grabbing, almost like Daniel had grabbed at her own breasts when they were making love.